Azure/missionlz/CONTRIBUTING.md

 - Split a single backlog item into multiple
 - Abandon the work and close the backlog item or put it back into the backlog

-If an idividual backlog item takes more than a week then it's time to ask for help and consider one of the options above.
+If an individual backlog item takes more than a week then it's time to ask for help and consider one of the options above.
 Asking for help is a sign of engineering strength and expertise, and being stuck is a common experience for cloud engineers.

 Anyone can modify the backlog items, and when needed the product owner can assist by reducing scope, improving acceptance criteria, and splitting a single backlog item into multiple.
 Teammates can assist by providing advice, pair programming, or taking on part of the work.